August 8, 2025

 We’ve journeyed through a comprehensive framework:

-- Architectural Caching: Implementing a persistent object cache like Redis is the modern standard for minimizing database load on dynamic sites.
+• Architectural Caching: Implementing a persistent object cache, such as Redis, is the modern standard for minimizing database load on dynamic websites.

 Ultimately, the key takeaway is this: WordPress MySQL optimization is not a one-time fix but an ongoing process of maintenance and vigilance.
 A healthy database is a fast database, and a fast database is the bedrock of a successful, high-ranking website that delights users and drives conversions.